eoncarlyle/januaryplayground/README.md

 ## Active Topic Notes

 ### To Do
 - Very basic public frontend showing the following: I don't think that the authenticated frontend are really necessary, although they would be nice to fix at some point - definitely keep the components around though
     - Quote changes
     - Sucsessful orders
     - Flapping out of noise traders
     - Creation of new noise traders
+    - Steps
+      - New `orderQueueConsumerThread` function
+      - Publish backend events based off of this
-- Prevent prices of -1 in market transactions
+~~- Prevent prices of -1 in market transactions~~
 - Faster position cleanup: include information about current position in the order proposal, checking for deletes each time is not good
 - ~~The market makers need to be better capitalised: if they run out of positions to sell that is a pretty big problem~~
   - Notification service could alert